The Actors Company Theatre: Awards and nominations

-In 2012, TACT produced Neil Simon's Lost in Yonkers and Brian Friel's "Lovers" to critical and commercial success resulting in the Wall Street Journal naming TACT "Company of the Year," saying "...Smart programming, superlative productions, a track record of consistent excellence: TACT is what off-Broadway ought to be."
+In 2012, TACT produced Neil Simon's Lost in Yonkers and Brian Friel's Lovers to critical and commercial success resulting in The Wall Street Journal naming TACT "Company of the Year," saying "...Smart programming, superlative productions, a track record of consistent excellence: TACT is what off-Broadway ought to be."
 In addition, their production of Lost in Yonkers by Neil Simon brought TACT their first Drama Desk Award nomination, being nominated for Outstanding Revival of a Play.
 A list of reviews for TACT's other productions can be found on their website.

 Members

-TACT's co-artistic directors are founding members Scott Alan Evans and actor Cynthia Harris, along with Jenn Thompson.
+TACT's final co-artistic directors were founding members Scott Alan Evans and actors Simon Jones and Cynthia Harris, along with Jenn Thompson.